|

 understand the cancellation of the cosmological constant, so far

 without having found any convincing explanation.”
-[1992.
-Dreams of
+[Weinberg

 “... most efforts concerning the cosmological